Human Development and Family Studies Major

 Some Career Options

-Human Development and Family Studies prepares you to work in a wide range of human-service-sector settings, such as youth-service organizations, education programs, healthcare, corrections and criminal justice, and programs serving older adults.
-You’ll be ready to pursue graduate studies in mental health, behavioral and social sciences, education, health and medicine, policy and public health, and other professional programs (such as law school).
-In general, you will graduate with a degree that applies to your personal development and a diversity of careers.
+Human Development and Family Studies prepares you to work in a wide range of human service settings, such as youth service organizations, education programs, healthcare, criminal justice, and programs serving older adults.
+You’ll be ready to pursue graduate studies in mental and behavioral health, social science research, education, public health and policy, and other professional programs (such as medicine, nursing, and law school).
+You will graduate with a degree that applies to your personal development and an array of careers.

 Tour and info session options